Manchester United, Aston Villa and Republic of Ireland legend Paul McGrath answers FourFourTwo readers' questions in January 2007...

 Matt Law, London

-Aston Villa fans are glad to see the back of Doug Ellis, but what was your perception of him when you were there?
+Aston Villa fans were glad to see the back of Doug Ellis, but what was your perception of him when you were there?

 Adam Moynihan, Ireland